Last Updated on by Karl

 This is great for learners who don’t want to do an entire 6-hour course on mastering Lightroom when all they want to find out is how to fix their sunset photo’s white-balance

-A snapshot of LinkedIn Learning’s Business Analysis “video” results.
+A snapshot of Business Analysis “video” results on LinkedIn Learning.
 Each video’s parent Course is highlighted.

 A course is, for want of a simpler explanation, a sequence of videos covering a very specific topic of study.

-Each course is designed, produced, and presented by the same specialist or group of educators.
-Initially, I assumed that some courses could simply be a collection of independently produced videos that are loosely related by topic.
+Each LinkedIn Learning course is designed, produced, and presented by the same specialist or group of educators.
+Initially, I assumed that some individual courses could simply be a collection of independently produced videos that are loosely related by topic.

 This is most definitely not the case.
-Every single video that comprises a course is designed to fit perfectly within the course’s learning trajectory.
+Every single video that comprises a LinkedIn Learning course is designed to fit perfectly within the course’s learning trajectory.

 Learning paths are the next logical categorization of LinkedIn Learning content.
-Each learning path is an expertly curated selection of courses that help the learner achieve a very specific, career-focused goal.
+Each learning path is an expertly curated selection of LinkedIn Learning courses that help the learner achieve a very specific, career-focused goal.

 If you’ll forgive the slight simplification, this is a good way to think about LinkedIn Learning’s content: